Birmingham Medical Malpractice Attorney

 The Medical Professionals Failed to Maintain Their Legal Duty to Their Patient

-While there are a multitude of situations where a person does not have a duty to another, usually the healthcare provider has a duty to his patient.
+In many situations, individuals may not owe a duty to others, but healthcare providers generally have a duty to their patients.
 All professional healthcare providers who have a relationship with a patient have a duty to that patient.

-The patient/healthcare provider relationship is often established when the doctor, nurse, etc. begins treating the patient.
+The patient/healthcare provider relationship often begins when the doctor, nurse, etc., starts treating the patient.
 This is usually the easiest element to satisfy in a medical malpractice case.

 The health care provider has a duty to use established standards of care when treating a patient.
-A healthcare provider is held to a standard of other providers with similar education and in a similar situation.
+Other providers with similar education and in a comparable situation hold a healthcare provider to a standard.

 The Breach of Duty Caused the Injury